A Region-based Randers Geodesic Approach for Image Segmentation: Interactive Image Segmentation

-Each subdomain $\tilde{Z}_{k,n}$ can be treated as the tubular neighbourhood of the open path $\cG_{k,n}$.
-In Figs.~\ref{fig:FixedPoints}c and~\ref{fig:FixedPoints}d, we illustrate examples for $\tilde{Z}_{k,n}$ by the transparent regions of different colors.
-In other words, each path $\cG_{k,n}$ serves as the \emph{centerline} of the tubular neighbourhood $\tilde{Z}_{k,n}$.
+Each subdomain $\tilde{Z}_{k,n}$ can be treated as the tubular neighborhood of the open path $\cG_{k,n}$.
+In Figs.~\ref{fig:FixedPoints}c and~\ref{fig:FixedPoints}d, the transparent regions of different colors illustrate the sets $\tilde{Z}_{k,n}$, $1 \leq k \leq m$.
+In other words, each path $\cG_{k,n}$ serves as the \emph{centerline} of the tubular neighborhood $\tilde{Z}_{k,n}$.